AbhishekBachare/PractiseGit/info.md

-# Practised on Visual Code
+# Practiced on Visual Code
-This is for Practise Purpose only.
+This is for Practice Purpose only.
 This is another commit.

+# index.html
+Blank HTML file (just for practice)